New-Jersey-Forest-Service/ForMOM-DBReformatter/README.md

 **Credits**: The actual re-organization process was thought of and developed by Lauren and Courtney, it was only automated by Michael.

+## Running

+The file to run is DBRebuild_Main.py, you can find more instructions on the github wiki.

+There are no dependencies to run this, everything is from the core python modules